Quincy R. Lehr

 Dark Horse, Measure, The Raintown Review and The Shit Creek Review.
 His first book of poetry, Across the Grid of Streets,

-was published by Seven Towers (Dublin) in April 2008, and his second, Obscure Classics of English Progressive Rock, is due out shortly.
-He is
+was published by Seven Towers (Dublin) in 2008, and his second, Obscure Classics of English Progressive Rock,

 associate editor of The Raintown Review.